 Myth #6 — You must learn how to write and speak at the same time

-While the majority of language learners learn how to read and write at the same time they also learn to understand and speak, it isn’t a must that you have to learn both.
+They also learn to understand and speak; it isn’t a must to learn both.

 Myth #7 — It is a must that you study grammar